Back to all posts

 Think about the clients you love working with and the ones you want to attract.
 Your continuing education should align with their needs.
 If you want to build a practice focused on injury recovery, a sports massage or advanced deep tissue course is a logical next step.
 If you’re aiming to provide a unique, deeply therapeutic experience, you might explore something specialized like Ashiatsu Deepfeet Bar Therapy.
 Choosing skills that cater to your target audience makes you a go-to expert in your niche.
 It also ensures you’re learning techniques you’ll actually be excited to use every day.
 Look for high-quality programs created by massage therapists, for massage therapists, as they often provide the most practical and relevant instruction.

-Plan Your Continuing Education Timeline
+Map Out Your Continuing Education Plan

 Once you have an idea of what you want to learn, it’s time to figure out the when and how.
 Continuing education is an investment of both time and money, so planning is key.
 Look at the total cost, including tuition, travel, and any time you might need to take off from work.
 Courses can range from a weekend workshop to a week-long intensive, so find a format that fits your schedule and budget.
 Start researching accredited schools, professional organizations like the AMTA, and private studios that offer training.
 Creating a simple timeline and budget will help you commit to your educational goals without adding unnecessary stress.

-Get the Most Out of Your Hands-On Course
+Get the Most From Your Hands-On Course

 Investing in a hands-on continuing education course is a fantastic step for your career.
 It’s not just about checking a box for your license renewal; it’s about refining your craft, expanding your services, and ultimately, providing better care for your clients.
 But simply showing up isn’t enough.
 To truly capitalize on this investment of your time and money, you need a plan.
 Going in with the right mindset and a strategy for after the course will make all the difference.
 Think of it as setting yourself up for success so you can walk away with skills that you can use immediately and confidently in your own practice.